 The Korea Foundation and the British Council are inviting applications for a creative commission which will bring together art, science and digital technology and offer innovative, interdisciplinary and collaborative responses to climate change.
-We relaunch the UK-Korea Creative Commissions, which began in line with the 2021 P4G (Partnering for Green Growth and Global Goal 2030) Seoul Summit and the United Nations Climate Change Conference of the Parties (COP26) held in 2021, to expand and strengthen collaboration between the two countries.
+This is the third round of UK-Korea Creative Commissions, which began in line with the 2021 P4G (Partnering for Green Growth and Global Goal 2030) Seoul Summit and the United Nations Climate Change Conference of the Parties (COP26) held in 2021.
+Specially commemorating 140 years of UK-Korea diplomatic relations and the 50th anniversary of the British Council Korea for this year to expand and strengthen collaboration between the two countries.